Teen refused to hand over phone code after mosque threat

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Sam Richard Scott Brittende (19) today pleaded guilty to one charge that on March 4 at a Redcliffs address he failed without reasonable excuse to assist police exercising a search power under the Search and Surveillance Act 2012 Section 178.
+Sam Richard Scott Brittenden, 19, today pleaded guilty to one charge that on March 4 at a Redcliffs address he failed without reasonable excuse to assist police exercising a search power under the Search and Surveillance Act 2012 Section 178.

 The police raid came after an image showing a masked man sitting in a car outside Masjid Al Noor mosque started circulating on social media in the days before the one-year anniversary of the Christchurch mosque shootings where 51 Muslims were killed.